This vignette will introduce you to honeybee colony events. SIMplyBee

 collapsed colony, you can also simply select the surviving colonies with

-the selectColonies()
+the selectColonies() function.

 apiary <- collapse(apiary)